cartlex/PonziContract-Audit/README.md

 # LOW FINDINGS
 ## 4. Use newer solidity version.
 ## Description
+When deploying contracts, you should use the latest released version of Solidity.
+Apart from exceptional cases, only the latest version receives security fixes.

 ## 5. Using ++i instead of i++ save gas.
 https://github.com/cartlex/PonziContract-Audit/blob/14eef76f48e70c6a2fb10c20a3148d95da6d6b8d/src/PonziContract/PonziContract.sol#L18